Homology reveals significant anisotropy in the cosmic microwave background: Results: Topological characteristics of subsets of

 \section{Results: Topological characteristics of subsets of $\Sspace^2$}

-In this section, we present the results of the analysis of various sectors of the CMB sky, with a view to test statistical isotropy.
-We begin by presenting the results of examining the hemispheres, followed by an examination of the quads.
+In this section, we present the results of the analysis of various sectors of the CMB sky, with a view to testing the statistical isotropy.
+We begin by presenting the results of examining the hemispheres, followed by an examination of the quadrants.